Portfolio manager’s Letter November 2007

 So far in the second half of 2007 BRK is working for us as the best possible kind Berkshire Hathaway hedge fund investment.
 It goes up when the market is going up and stays either up or down a little in down markets.
 Last month was a good month both on an absolute and on a relative basis, with most all of Losch Management Company’s accounts up more than 7 1/2%.
 On a relative basis we beat the S&P 500 by at least 6%.

-Since 6/30/2007 when the current liquidity crisis first appeared Losch Management Company’s accounts have out performed the S&P by 12% or an average of 3% per month.
-This has brought our Three year record compared to the S&P 500 back into positive territory.
+When we consider the impact of Greenspan on inflation, Losch Management Company’s accounts have outperformed the S&P by 12% or an average of 3% per month.
+This has brought our Three-year record compared to the S&P 500 back into positive territory.

 The main reason for this result has been Berkshire Hathaway.
 My feeling for the last two years has been that Berkshire Hathaway was not only cheap, but that it offered a good hedge fund in the case of an economic melt down.
 So far our large position in Berkshire Hathaway has worked to help us out outperform the S&P 500 while holding a large cash position and a low risk portfolio.
 To date this strategy has not been tested by a serious bear market, but sooner or later it will be.